awslabs/aws-iot-greengrass-accelerators/v2/extras/local_dev/README.md

    }
    ```

    Then select **Confirm**.
 The `httpsEnabled` key will allow for non-HTTPS connections.
 If you don't update, an untrusted certificate will be presented.
 Depending upon your browser, follow instructions to allow for untrusted certificates for HTTPS _and_ websocket connections.
-Personally I set `httpsEnabled` to `false`.

 1. Complete the rest of the deployment steps.
 If the Greengrass core device was targeted or it is a member of the thing group for the deployment, this will start the process.
 From the VS Code container window, monitor the status in the `logs/greengrass.log` file.
 After a few minutes, all the components should be downloaded, installed, and running.
 You should lines similar to this for a successful deployment (this was from a thing group deployment):